willificent/openclaw-webui-docker/README.md

+# NOTE: This repo is currently under development!
+Please try it out and reach out if you have any tips to make it functional.

 # OpenClaw + Open WebUI Docker Stack

 A near-zero-config Docker Compose setup for spinning up an OpenClaw agent with an Open WebUI frontend.
 Pre-configured for Ollama Cloud API — just add your credentials and go.